badcortex/bnn-experiments/README.md

 Thesis project for Bachelor Degree in Bioengineering at Università degli Studi di Pavia.

 ## Licence
-LowBeMi is available under the [MIT Licence](https://github.com/badcortex/LowBeMi/blob/main/LICENSE).
+All the code is available under the [MIT Licence](https://github.com/badcortex/LowBeMi/blob/main/LICENSE).
 Use it wisely.